Authority: Texas Local Government Code 233.061

 Request for Final Inspection:

 A request for final inspection must be submitted to our office, before the final can be completed.
-This form must be submitted by your architect or engineer of the project (if one applicable).
+This form must be submitted by the architect or engineer of the project (if one applicable).

 Obtaining your COC:

 In order to obtain your Certificate of Compliance, please ensure all of the following are completed and submitted to our office.

 A Final Inspection must be completed, with no violations.

 - AS BUILT site plans must be turned into the Fire Marshal’s Office, and